SHL Terms of Business: TERRITORIES

 (c) Company warrants that Company will not, by itself or with any third party, do or omit to do any act that might in any way:

 (i) devalue or otherwise detrimentally affect the Intellectual Property rights in the Products and/or Services;

 (ii) adversely affect the reputation of the SHL Group;

 (iii) cause confusion, deception or false associations with products and/or services that are not Products and/or Services (including recruitment or other services) whether by preparing reports that are identical with, or confusingly similar to, any reports prepared by SHL, or otherwise.

 (d) SHL may seek immediate injunctive relief against Company for the breach of any of the provisions of this section 7.3.

 (a) Company warrants that it will:

-(i) administer the Products and any Services (including any related materials), in compliance with all relevant laws, procedures or guidelines applicable in the Territory or otherwise and
+(i) administer the Products and/or any Services (including any related materials), in compliance with all relevant laws, procedures or guidelines applicable in the Territory (as stated in the Order, or if left blank then the Territory is the country where Company is registered) or otherwise; and

 (ii) not copy, reproduce, modify or adapt, translate, disassemble or reverse engineer any of the Products and/or Services materials without express written consent from SHL, and